 Tips for Getting the Most out of Call-Only Ads in Google AdWords

-Mobile optimized sites have been all the rage since Google’s explicit February announcement that mobile-friendliness will be used as an organic ranking signal starting April 21.
+Mobile-optimized sites have been all the rage since Google decided that mobile-friendly sites would rank better in search results.
 However, Google has not forgotten about the original purpose of mobile devices — phone calls.
-In February, Google made it easier for advertisers to engage smartphone users with call-only ads.
+Google makes it easier for advertisers to engage smartphone users with call-only ads.

 Setting Up Call-Only Ads

-Before creating your call-only ad campaigns, you should start a conversation with your business or client to establish what a valuable call length is.
-Perhaps it typically takes the sales team 10 minutes to close a lead or sale, for example.
+Before creating your call-only ad campaigns, you should start a conversation with your business or client to establish a valuable call length.
+It may take the sales team 10 minutes to close a lead or sale.
 By default, the call-only ads consider a call length of 60 seconds to be a conversion.
-For accurate reporting and cost management, you’ll want to set the conversion, count and conversion window at the right length for your business.
-Adjust the default settings using AdWords’ newish conversion interface.
+For accurate reporting and cost management, you’ll want to set the conversion, count, and conversion window at the right length for your business.
+Adjust the default settings using AdWords’ conversion interface.

 google adwords tools